Captain-Snapmaster/Demo-Project-Repository/ReadMe.md

 Then I talk some more shite about the economy of the world.
 Then I fuck myself up by overthinking.

-## Then I try to cey...
+## Then I try to cry...
 I try to cry a lot, but I can't.

 Please just fuck off then, this was only supposed to be a normal demo, Why the fuck am I trying to upload my sad files?
 Or I'll just fuck off here myself...